 Coaches carry printed copies of the meet program should any questions arise.

-- Arrive at the designated warm-up time (usually 5:30 pm)
+- Swimmers should be ready to swim at the designated warm-up time (usually 5:30 PM)

 - Parent workers pick up their name tag with worker assignment from the Worker Assignment Board, which will be located near the event cardholder

 - Swimmers warm-up are lead by the coaches

 - Report to the Bullpen when event number is called

 - Swimmers perform your best and support your teammates during all events

 - Parents look for ways to help, always be pleasant, and have fun!